Terms and Conditions Template

 Just remember to establish that it’s still part of your overall terms.

-Prohibited Activities And Restrictions Clause
+What Goes Into The Prohibited Activities And Restrictions Clause?

 You should also include a clause in your terms and conditions that explicitly lists prohibited activities to stop visitors from misusing your site.